Inside: What to do with dead flower & roses!

-So what is the secret to drying out flowers perfectly..?!
+So what is the secret to drying out flowers for the dead perfectly..?!

-We decided to do a little research and put together a helpful guide so you can dry your very own floral arrangements like a pro.
+We decided to do a little research and put together a helpful guide so you can dry your very own floral arrangements like a pro, making the prettiest dead flowers ever.

 - Flowers that are just beginning to blossom will dry out best.
 Fully bloomed flowers tend to lose their petals during the drying out process.